 Todd Stovetop has been up for three hours forming small balls of pastry dough for what will be a platter of bacon cream puffs.
 This recipe is a new take on a classic; he concocted it during one particularly slow day in culinary school.
-He has four hundred done and another hundred to go.
+He has 400 done and another 100 to go.

 Sue, his sous chef, walks into the kitchen.
 "Yum, bacon," she says.
 Sue usually isn't this profound.
 She must be a morning person.

 "I can't even look at bacon right now," Todd says.
 "It is such a shame, because it's my favorite food group."

 "What can I do to help you with?"
 Sue asks.
 Seriously.
 She's not the brightest.

 "We need to smoke a pork butt for the pulled pork sliders, which I need by five.
 I also need to get ready for tonight's catering gig," Todd says as he looks over at Sue who is giggling over the word "butt."
 "This is a $12,000 wedding catering job, and unless you want the bride to stab our eyes out with a butter knife, we had better get cracking.
 I mean that literally.
 I need eight dozen eggs for the crème brulee.”

 With this many eggs, you could make the crème de la crème brulee.

 Todd walks over to his computer to look over the account for the wedding job.
 To organize his expenses, payroll, overhead, and menu, he uses software programs like Excel and Microsoft Access.
 For this job, the bride wants a "Brazil in Spring"-themed wedding.
 The menu she chose costs $60 a head for food and $40 a head for alcohol.
 Alcohol makes up much of the profit margin.
 It is already prepared and clients are willing to pay almost triple the price for a bottle of wine provided by the catering company.
 In fact, the popularity of a wine pairing for each entrée has turned into a real boon for caterers.
 A booze boon, you might say.